 How to protect larger vegetable patches against weeds, slug and snail infestation, while reducing water use

-Our garden felt is used to cover large areas for more commercial gardeners and horticulturalists wanting to cultivate produce without the use of chemical weed control.
+Our garden sheep wool felt is used to cover large areas for more commercial gardeners and horticulturalists wanting to cultivate produce without the use of chemical weed control.
 It has also been demonstrated to reduce slug and snail infestation, and reduce water consumption.
 Simply lay the felt over the area to be protected and cut holes in the felt to pop the plants through.

 How to protect delicate plants in the winter

-The garden wool felt is used to protect delicate plants in the winter.
+The garden sheep wool felt is used to protect delicate plants in the winter.
 Entire pots can be bundled up in the felt, or you can layer it over the roots or even entire plants to keep them snug and warm.

 How to protect root balls when transplanting trees